Skip to main content

 5

-Simulate an answer
+Predict an answer

-const result = await semilattice.answers.simulate({
+const response = await semilattice.predictions.create({

 population_id: "your-population-id-here",

-answers: {
+predictions: {

 question: "Tech debt or unclear error messages, what's worse?",

-answer_options: ["Tech debt", "Unclear error messages"]
+answer_options: ["Tech debt", "Unclear error messages"],

 }